the-deep-learners/TensorFlow-LiveLessons/README.md

 * topics worth investing time in to become an expert deployer of deep learning models

 ---
+The End of *Deep Learning with TensorFlow* LiveLessons
 ---

-## Blog Post

-A high-level summary of these LiveLessons, complete with photos, is available [here](https://medium.com/@jjpkrohn/filming-deep-learning-with-tensorflow-livelessons-for-oreilly-safari-50363ed4efad).